 Passwords are the biggest weak spots in the online security landscape, and they have been since the start.
 Even with the recent advancements in technology, there still is no way around them.
 For this reason, it may be a good idea to help your kids set up their accounts in a safe and secure fashion.

 People still tend to use simple and easy-to-remember passwords.
 And these are easy for cyber thieves to guess.
 Tell your children to select strong passwords that are harder for cybercriminals to guess, crack or demystify.
 A strong password is one that is both unique and complex — with mixed letters, numbers, and special characters.

 Of course, a good password manager is worth its weight in gold.
 This software can help your kids manage multiple passwords for all their sites and accounts, so they don’t forget them.
 Download and set up one for them, define a master password, then write it down and keep it in a safe place.

 Ask your kids to reach out for help

 This is doubly true when your kids are being bullied or harassed online.
-Teach them to not react and retaliate, but instead get in touch with a friend, relative or an adult they can trust.
-Same goes for when clicking or downloading suspicious links, apps or games.
+Teach them to not react and retaliate, but instead get in touch with a friend, relative, or an adult they can trust.
+The same goes for when clicking or downloading suspicious links, apps, or games.
 Or when someone asks them to share their location or personal details.